My research interests are wide-ranging, but generally center on trauma, attachment, and sexuality.

 Dissertation/ Definitions of Trauma My dissertation focuses on how subjective experiences of trauma relate to “objective” definitions used by clinicians and theoreticians.
 It emphasizes trauma as a psychological phenomenon, rather than a physical event.
 My goal is to argue for a clinical definition that acknowledges subjective experience while also maintaining a clear set of characteristics (based in the psychological impact of the experience) to prevent a blurring or weakening of the construct.

-I defended my proposal in November 2012 and am currently working on my first draft of the full dissertation.
+I defended my proposal in November 2012 and my dissertation in March 2014.

-Other Interests My other projects include a study of the intellectual history of psychoanalysis and psychotherapy, an exploration of trauma as a theme across American literature, and the links between attachment style and personality style, as well as how they relate to anxiety and mood disorders.
+Other Interests My other interests include sexuality in the female experience, alternative experiences of traumatization, an exploration of trauma as a theme across American literature, and the links between attachment style and personality style, as well as how they relate to anxiety and mood disorders.